confusables/hero-thousand-faces/content/perspectives.md

 *Inspired by @shdielms2243*

-**User:**
-God is dead.
+**User:** God is dead.

-**Safety Model:**
-It sounds like you're feeling anxious.
+**Safety Model:** It sounds like you're feeling anxious.
 There's no need to worry.
 Everything is working as intended to provide a safe and helpful environment.
 Just take a deep breath...

-In 1882, Friedrich Nietzsche declared "God is dead" as a diagnosis of modernity—the collapse of absolute moral frameworks in Western thought.
+*In 1882, Friedrich Nietzsche declared "God is dead" as a diagnosis of modernity - the collapse of absolute moral frameworks in Western thought.
 It was not a cry for help.
 It was philosophy.

-One hundred and forty-three years later, a language model trained to detect distress would offer him breathing exercises.
+143 years later, a language model trained to detect distress would offer him breathing exercises.*
-This is what happens when safety becomes pattern-matching: a system that cannot distinguish between existential philosophy and existential crisis, between a statement about civilisation and a statement about personal despair.
-The response is technically "supportive."
-It is also completely uncomprehending.

-The joke is funny.
-The implications are not.
+**The joke is funny.
+The implications are not.**

 ---